in-hub/incore-docs/InCore.CloudOfThings/CloudOfThingsDeviceManager.rst

                 updateManager: UpdateManager {

-                    //all default due to Cloud of Things command
+                    // use this configuration to update incremental via Cloud of Things
+                    // else set all to true
-                    autoInstall: true
+                    autoInstall: false
-                    autoDownload: true
+                    autoDownload: false
                     autoReboot: true

                     repositories: [